nablarch/nablarch-document/en/application_framework/application_framework/blank_project/maven.rst

   * - Model-based build
     - For models such as WAR and JAR that are defined in advance, they can be generated without writing a script.
   * - Easy to expand the functionality with plugins
-    - Many plugins have been published.Plug-ins can be included to be automatically executed when compiling the project.|br|
+    - Many plugins have been published.Plugins can be included to be automatically executed when compiling the project.|br|
-      Standalone activation of the plug-in is also possible.
+      Standalone activation of the plugin is also possible.

 Maven repository